gazebosim/docs/docs/all/_sources/install.md.txt

 # Gazebo Harmonic

-Up to Harmonic's release date, the collection should be considered unstable.

-Gazebo Harmonic will be the 8th major release of Gazebo.
-It will be a long-term release.
+Gazebo Harmonic is the 8th major release of Gazebo.
+It is a long-term release.

 ## Binary installation instructions